 Alexa Minton’s Forecast | First Alert Weather Day

 LEXINGTON, Ky.
-(WKYT) - It is a First Alert Weather Day today as we are tracking heavy rain and severe storms impacting parts of the region in the mid-morning hours and returning for the late evening hours.
+(WKYT) - It is another First Alert Weather Day across the Commonwealth - bringing about lines of rain and strong to severe storms.

-The first band of storms will effect Kentucky throughout the mid-morning to early afternoon hours.
-IT will bring about heavy rainfall associated with a very thin band of rain.
-In the mid-afternoon hours, the rain and clouds will stop for a moment - allowing us to build in heat and humidity.
-The second round of storms will push-in in the late evening hours, with a greater threat of heavy winds, rain, and hail risk starting around 7pm.
-The line of storms will also bring wind gusts of 40+mph.
+Heavy rain will continue throughout the morning in parts of northern and eastern Kentucky with thunderstorms settling in the region.
+However, just as the first storm cells are leaving, another band of rain will trend our way at the mid-day hours.
+A final batch of rain for the day will push-in during parts of the evening hours - leaving the Bluegrass littered with rainfall and potential flooding risks.

-Storms will move out by the early Monday Morning hours, leaving a lingering scattered shower chance for both Monday and Tuesday.
-Additionally, a cold front trailing behind the storm will allow for high temps in the mid 70s.
+The severe risk for today is only a Level 2 or Slight risk for Central and Eastern Kentucky, but pea-sized hail and damaging winds is still a threat for the region.
+Stay alert and weather aware with your WKYT weather app to have all the latest info and alerts as the storms continue to liter the landscape.

 Copyright 2023 WKYT.
 All rights reserved.